The Every Student Succeeds Act

-On December 10, 2015, President Obama signed the Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA).
-Developed and passed with strong, bipartisan agreement, ESSA replaces the No Child Left Behind Act and provides significant flexibility around federal education policy by shifting authority back to states and communities.
+On December 10, 2015, President Barack Obama signed the Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA) of 1965.
+Developed and passed with strong, bipartisan support, ESSA replaced No Child Left Behind (NCLB) as the nation's main education law.

 ESSA advances ESEA’s promise of ensuring that all students – from

 pre-kindergarten to postsecondary, as well as low-income students, students of

 color, students with disabilities, English Learners, and other historically

 marginalized students – have access to a world-class education that prepares

 them for college, career, and life.